kofigumbs/multi/README.md

    sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
    ```

-2. If you (1) use macOS 10.11 or 10.12 and (2) see the following error when running `create-mac-app`:
+2. If you use macOS 10.12 or earlier and see the following error when running `create-mac-app`:

    ```
    Package.swift:12:5: error: argument 'targets' must precede argument 'dependencies'